THE CX PROJECT IS SUPPORTED BY

 Dr Martin Valenti appointed as Energy Transition and Green Enterprise Director

-New framework will help to make 'net zero' a reality12th July 2021
+New framework will help to make 'net zero' a reality

 A new framework developed by the University of Stirling will enable policymakers and businesses to meet ambitious targets for a low-carbon future by helping to balance the demands of economic growth, environmental sustainability, and social inclusion.